Exploring one of the continuing conundrums which has been with us from the beginning of the series.

 Given the number of times Rowling has been caught out lying to us, I’m not inclined to accept her say-so without at least some supporting evidence.

 Albus couldn’t do a Priori Incantatum on Voldemort’s wand since Pettigrew had taken it away with him.
-(And when we did get a Priori Incantatum from that wand it appears to have skipped right over anything LV threw at Harry, so that wouldn’t have been much help.)
+(And when we did get a Priori Incantatum from that wand it appears to have skipped right over anything LV might have thrown at Harry, so that wouldn’t have been much help.)

 Rowling tells us in interviews that what Lily did had not ever been done before.
 Indeed, she tells us that Lily did not even know that it would work.
 So whatever it was is not likely to have been anything that was either documented, or could have been anticipated; it did not fit any established pattern; Albus wasn’t there.
 How could he know what it was that Lily did?